kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md

 \(1\) Evidence showing that the applicant passed an initial aeronautical knowledge test.
 If applying using a paper application, this evidence must be an airman knowledge test report showing passage of the knowledge test; or

-\(2\) If a person holds a pilot certificate (other than a student pilot certificate) issued under part 61 of this chapter and meets the flight review requirements specified in §61.56, a certificate of completion of a part 107 initial training course.
+\(2\) If a person holds a pilot certificate (other than a student pilot certificate) issued under [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]] and meets the flight review requirements specified in [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md#§61.56   Flight review.|§61.56]], a certificate of completion of a part 107 initial training course.

 \(b\) If the application is being made pursuant to paragraph (a)(2) of this section: